End of the “flippers” era

 Source: The Edge Property Singapore

-That was the reason why the government took action to reduce the cash downpayment to only 5% and also raise the Loan-To-Value (LTV) limit to a high 90%.
+That was the reason why the government took action to reduce the cash downpayment to only 5%.
+And also raise the Loan-To-Value (LTV) limit to a high 90%.

 Singapore Property St Regis